 Smartphones put a video camera in every pocket.
 Online tutorials train everyone in the latest editing software.
 The pressure is on tomorrow’s media producers — not just to operate sophisticated equipment, but to tell compelling stories and to craft eye-popping images that get noticed.

-With your degree from Edinboro University, one of the area's top film and video production schools, you'll be ready to put your career plans in motion.
+With your degree from PennWest Edinboro, one of the area's top film and video production schools, you'll be ready to put your career plans in motion.

 At Edinboro, we pride ourselves on our 100-year history of instruction in the visual arts and art education.
 In addition, our Art Department is accredited by the National Association of Schools of Art & Design (NASAD), which sets national standards for excellence in the field.

 Our program is designed to feel like a personalized apprenticeship in 21st-century storytelling.

 The hours spent setting lights, color-grading footage or recording multi-track scores aren't merely to acquire skills through assignments and exercises.
 Instead, each course works to build an employer-ready portfolio of polished projects for film festival screenings nationwide.